-"A meant{NN} something by x (on a particular occasion)" and

-"A meant{NN} by x that so-and-so (on a particular occasion)," this might reasonably be expected to help us with and with the explication of "means the same as," "understands," "entails," and so on.
+"x meant{NN} something (on a particular occasion)" and "x meant{NN} that so-and-so (on a particular occasion)" and of and with the explication of "means the same as," "understands," "entails," and so on.
 Let us for the moment pretend that we have to deal only with utterances which might be informative or descriptive.